 Fig.3, rock art from Negev Desert illustrates quite figuratively soul travel by ship and a bird since both are needed for the afterlife journey.
 The large bird with stretched wings, in blue, travels the air and the ship, in red, travels the underworld and celestial water.
 The souls, in black, riding the boat transfer to a bird that will steer them beyond the sun for the journey completion and resurrection.

 What happens after death was a major dilemma now and of course in ancient times.
 No one came back, yet, from death to tell us this mysterious story.
 The unknown is a fertile ground for imaginative scenarios such that no one can disprove and therefore it flourishes.
-The mind has no boundaries even when it reaches the borders into far and unexplored situations, it then recreates a story with an accurate map for the afterlife journey as if entrenched in its memories cells.
+The mind has no boundaries and when it reaches the borders of far and unexplored situations, it then creates a story with an accurate map for the afterlife journey as if entrenched in its memories cells.
 The mysterious underworld is such an unexplored place where no living mind physically visited, yet it is fully described by ancient myths and pictures in every culture.